dulapahv/CodeX/README.md

 ## Testing

+You can run tests for both the frontend and backend.
+Ensure the server is running before running the tests.

 ### Frontend Testing

 End-to-end tests are implemented using Playwright, which runs tests in multiple browsers simultaneously.
 To run frontend tests: